MyersResearchGroup/myersresearchgroup.github.io/content/authors/Satish-Batchu/_index.md

 - Alumni
 - Masters Alumni
 - LEMA

+#any user groups to display on the page
+display_groups:
+- LEMATool

 ---

 Satish is currently working as a design verification engineer at Apple.
 He worked on the LEMA tool for AMS model generation as part of his Masters thesis with Professor Chris Myers.